LGlade/Ryzentosh/README.md

   4. Download [**GenSMBIOS**](https://github.com/corpnewt/GenSMBIOS) to generate unique SMBIOS information and ensure you have the right type of mac for your hardware and input it into the software.
   5. Open config.plist with [**ProperTree**](https://github.com/corpnewt/ProperTree) and go to PlatformInfo > Generic.
 Set MLB (Board Serial), SystemSerialNumber (Serial) and SystemUUID (SmUUID) and input their respective values.
 Change ROM to your network card's MAC or physical address without the `:` characters.
 You can find out this information by running (ipconfig /all) on Windows.
   6. Boot from it and ensure you have the correct UEFI or BIOS configurations.
+  7. Post install: Dont update to a version further than 10.13.6, you may experience severe graphical issues, This specific card's support was dropped after High Sierra.

 ## All rights go to their respective owners:
 **Software:**